Our Approach to SSA Disability Claims

 What benefits are available?

 SSI benefits are for people with little or no work history, making them unable to qualify for SSDI.
-However, SSI benefits are not available if you have an income or assets exceeding certain limits.
-These established limitations can be explained in detail by contacting our office and speak with our attorney.
+However, SSI benefits are not available if you have assets or income that exceeds certain limits.
+These statutory limitations can be explained in detail by contacting our office and speaking with Dan Wimmer.

 Qualifying for disability benefits

-It is important to understand that qualifying for disability if not just about having a medical diagnosis; it is about being able to prove that your condition or impairment prevents you from completely being able to workโ โ โat any job.
+It is important to understand that qualifying for disability benefits is not just about having a medically diagnosed injury or disability; it is about proving that your condition or impairment (disability) prevents you from completely being able to work— — —at any job.
 A disability attorney can work with you to develop your case under these strict standards.

 Initial application

-If your โinitial applicationโ is complete and accompanied with relevant medical records and non-medical evidence to support the SSA standards, the application is probably ready to be filed.
+If your “initial application” is complete and accompanied by relevant medical records and non-medical evidence to support the SSA’s Blue Book standards, it is probably ready to be filed.
+Statistics show that properly prepared “initial applications” have the best chance of approval.

 The SSDI/SSI initial application process:

-Once the โinitial applicationโ is submitted and SSA determines you qualify for benefits, your claim file is sent to a DDS (Disability Determination Service) office.
+Once your “initial application” is submitted and SSA determines you qualify for benefits, your file is sent to a DDS (Disability Determination Service) office.
 A typical DDS office is staffed with disability examiners, medical consultants, vocational experts, and other employees experienced with disability claims.

 Reconsideration

-If your initial application is denied, your first official appeal is a request for โreconsideration.โ A โreconsiderationโ appeal is exactly what it means; you are asking the SSA/DDS to โreconsider your initial application,โ but with new and different examiners, meaning examiners that did not participate with the initial decision.
+If your initial application is denied, your first official appeal is a request for “reconsideration.”
+A “reconsideration” appeal is precisely what it means; you are asking the SSA/DDS to “reconsider their decision and your initial application,” but with new and different examiners.
+This means reconsidering my claim with examiners who did not participate in the initial decision.

 The most important records your attorney will need to win your disability case is your medical records.